OKX Friends Issue 02 | Conversation with Independent Researcher Chen Jian: Experience Sharing and Industry Insights from a Cross-Industry Tech Expert

 4. You can participate in on-chain activities, develop small projects, or even become a bounty hunter in hackathons.
 Although this behavior is difficult to evaluate as good or bad, it is indeed a way for developers, project parties, and ecosystems to meet their respective needs.

-Even if you don't write code directly, as long as you have an understanding of the overall technical framework and can read code, you can conduct project research and make judgments about projects.
-This judgment can be used for secondary market trading or for primary market investment or to become a project contributor.
+Even if you do not directly write code, as long as you have a general understanding of the entire technical framework and can read code, you can conduct project research and make judgments about projects.
+This judgment can be used for secondary market trading or for primary market investment or becoming a project contributor.

 Mercy: Considering the current state of industry development, which tracks should new developers entering Crypto and Web3 focus on to accelerate their growth?